-The purpose of the residential life program is to work with students, staff, and faculty in the creation of a caring and learning environment in which students can find opportunities to excel academically and interpersonally.
+The purpose of the Housing and Residence Life Program is to work with students, staff, and faculty in the creation of a caring and learning environment in which students can find opportunities to excel academically and interpersonally.
 The department provides ways in which students can better understand themselves and others in their community.
 Freshmen are encouraged to apply for housing and experience on-campus living.

 On-campus accommodations within the residence halls are available only to full-time, degree-seeking, undergraduate students.
-A limited number of housing spaces are available off-campus for graduate students.

 Acceptance by the University does not assure a student of on-campus housing.
 The student must complete an application for housing in order to receive consideration.
 Housing assignments are made on a first-applied, first-served basis, in priority order of the date of application.

-In applying for housing, each applicant must pay a \$200.00 room security deposit.
-This deposit will remain in a separate account and carry over from year to year while the student is residing on campus.
-After a room has been properly checked out, the \$200.00 deposit will be released.
-Students must contact the Cashier/Business Office to receive a refund of any monies.
+In applying for housing, each applicant must pay a one-time \$200.00 room security deposit.
+The deposit is credited to the student account when the student is billed for housing the first time.
+Deposits made for fall semester housing are refundable prior to May 1 of the preceding spring.
+Deposits made for spring semester housing are refundable prior to October 1 of the preceding fall.

-A resident moving out of the residence halls during his/her agreement period must cancel the agreement in the Office of Residential Life in writing, and will forfeit his/her deposit.
+A resident moving out of the residence halls during his/her agreement period must cancel the agreement in the Housing and Residence Life office in writing, and will forfeit his/her deposit.
 There are three agreement periods: Fall/Spring, Summer I, and Summer II.